Sqlninja user manual

 2.5 resurrectxp

-- We have sysadmin privileges or at least know the 'sa' password
+• We have sysadmin privileges or we know the 'sa' password

 Note: the code used by sqlninja for the custom procedure is a slight modification of Antonin Foller's code, that you can find at the address http://www.motobit.com/tips/detpg_cmdshell/